bigfix/developer.bigfix.com/site/pages/action-script/guide/dynamic_download.md

 wait "{download path "up.exe"}"
 ```

-By using relevance substitution in the prefetch block, with a properly configured white list
+By using relevance substitution in the prefetch block, with a properly configured white-list
 file on the server, this code only fetches the necessary file, potentially improving bandwidth
 requirements and efficiency.